redifo/ci_pp1/README.md

 ![Image of ](documentation/)

+#### The Contact Us Page

 #### Future Implementations

 In future implementations I would like to:

-1.
+1. Add a load more and load less button for adjusting the amount of life hacks displayed on any page.
+Currently the amount of life hacks in the website does not require such an implementatiton.

 ### Accessibility

 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 This has been have achieved by:

-* Using semantic HTML.
-* Using a hover state on all buttons on the site to make it clear to the user if they are hovering over a button.
+* Giving all buttons a hover state to enhance the user experience by making the navigation elements responsive, ensuring that users are aware of clickable elements and encouraging engagement with the website's content.
-* Choosing a sans serif font for the site - these fonts are known to be easy to read.
+* Choosing a sans serif font for the website - sans serif fonts are known by their easy readibility.
-* Ensuring that there is a sufficient colour contrast throughout the site.
+* Making sure that there is sufficient colour contrast.